 It’s reasonably priced, hardwearing and has an inside hydration compartment for water bladders – everything you need for a day hiking backpack.

 Money/Wallet – Hiking Essential!

 Keep your money, bank cards or wallet safe in an inside compartment of your bag and make sure it stays dry.
 You’ll find waterproof drybags for this further down the packing list.

-Planning a trip abroad and now sure how to handle your money?
-We wrote a guide!
+USEFUL: Planning a hiking trip abroad and not sure how to handle your money?
+We wrote a Guide to Travel Debit Cards

 Phone – Hiking Essential!